Type checking with TypeScript

 And then, our 'PokedexEntryModal'

-Given that you can reuse the same component for several modals, you can replace that 1st argument with a union type to make everything work.
+Given that you can reuse the same component for several modals, you can replace that 1st argument with a to make everything work.

 Although you'll never manually render <PokedexEntryModal>